 As an aside, I find it interesting that there are so many other things changing at the same time.
-The way we manage our environment is changing, globalization has opened the doors for anyone to sell anywhere in the world, people are finding more and more ways to connect to each other, and our economy will force us to think and act differently. can you put ivermectin for scabies on your face What I can say with relative certainty is that we will come through the wormhole soon and things will suddenly be a lot different.
+The way we manage our environment is changing, globalization has opened the doors for anyone to sell anywhere in the world, people are finding more and more ways to connect to each other, and our economy will force us to think and act differently.
+What I can say with relative certainty is that we will come through the wormhole soon and things will suddenly be a lot different.
 Are you ready?

 Social media marketing is still young and still only a small percentage of companies are giving it a try.
 Most are sitting back, waiting to see how it all shakes out.
 In these early days, there are prices to be paid but there are also dollars to be made.

 There’s great payback for getting it right– Take Dell Computers.
 They understood that adding social media to their marketing was not as simple as it sounds.
 There are technologies to set up, branding to be done, and policies to put in place.
 But instead of dipping just one toe in the water, Dell put themselves “all in” creating a Dell community site, a number of blogs, multiple Twitter IDs, and an active Facebook account.
 They have been so successful that they’ve publicly claimed they’ve made $1M in revenue from social media marketing.